Our Community | Community Art | Rollington Installation | Purbeck Young Artists | Purbeck Youth Music | Art Workshops | Sketch PAW

 Purbeck Young Artists

-At the heart of PAW is passing on a love for art to young people.
-We work closely with local schools to celebrate and encourage art, and each year we try and involve around 500 Purbeck Young Artists (PYA) in creative activities.
-Students are encouraged to develop art works on the festival theme, which this year is ‘Nature and the Environment’.
-The workshops have been coordinated by Sophie Jenkins and are delivered by an amazing team of local artists with a wealth of experience of working with young people.
-This year the range of workshops includes, ceramics, painting banners, sculptures from nature, mosaics and 3D art using recycled materials.
-You can see the inspiring results in the byre at Rollington Barn.
+In 2023 the children taking part in the PYA workshops were inspired by the festival theme of ‘Nature and the Environment’.
+The workshops were coordinated by Sophie Jenkins and were delivered by an amazing team of local artists with a wealth of experience of working with young people.
+This year the range of workshops included, ceramics, painting banners, sculptures from nature, mosaics and 3D art using recycled materials.

 PYA 2022